Death of Dale Earnhardt: Pre-race events

 In the weeks before the Daytona 500, Earnhardt elected not to attend the annual fan and media preview event, drawing vocal criticism from fellow driver Jimmy Spencer.
 On February 3 and 4, 2001, for the first time in his career, Earnhardt participated in the Rolex 24 endurance race at Daytona, the event which kicks off Speedweeks at the track.
 Earnhardt and his teammates, Dale Earnhardt Jr. (Earnhardt's son), Andy Pilgrim and Kelly Collins, finished fourth overall and second in class.

-Ultimately, however, 2001 Speedweeks would be the first in many years that Earnhardt failed to win one race.
-In the Budweiser Shootout, Earnhardt finished second to Tony Stewart.
-Earnhardt was also denied victory in the Gatorade Twin 125 qualifying race.
-Earnhardt had won every Twin 125 event he competed in during the 1990s, and was poised to win again in 2001 when Sterling Marlin pulled off a slingshot pass going down the backstretch, taking the victory away from Earnhardt.

 Race events

 The morning of the race, Earnhardt appeared confident and relaxed.
 He was a front-runner throughout the race, leading 17 laps.
 In the first three quarters of the race, there were only two caution flags: the first one on lap 49 when Jeff Purvis hit the wall exiting turn 4 and the other on lap 157 when rookie Kurt Busch hit the frontstretch wall while trying to pass Joe Nemechek and slid through the infield and onto pit road.

 On lap 173, Earnhardt's car was in seventh place, with two of his team's cars, the blue No. 15 Chevrolet driven by Michael Waltrip and the red No. 8 Chevrolet driven by his son Dale Earnhardt Jr., running first and second in front of him.
 On that lap, a huge crash on the back straightaway eliminated 18 cars in a spectacular fashion.
 Those involved in the crash were Jason Leffler, Steve Park (another of Earnhardt's drivers), both Rusty (who would rally back to finish third) and Kenny Wallace, Jeff Gordon (the eventual Winston Cup champion for 2001) and Robby Gordon, both Bobby (the defending Winston Cup Champion) and Terry Labonte, Mark Martin, Tony Stewart, Elliott Sadler, Jeff Burton and Ward Burton (who had led the most laps in the race so far with 53), Jerry Nadeau, John Andretti, Buckshot Jones, Dale Jarrett (the defending Daytona 500 winner), and Andy Houston.
 The crash began when Robby Gordon turned into Ward Burton at the exit of turn 2.
 Stewart got hit by Ward, turned backwards against the outside wall, and was pushed airborne over Gordon.
 Stewart then flipped over twice, hooking to Bobby Labonte's hood, and stood on his front wheels before coasting to a stop in the infield, while Burton's car turned sideways and collected most of the field behind him.
-Earnhardt, Ron Hornaday Jr., Ricky Rudd, Ken Schrader, and Mike Wallace were five of the few drivers who escaped the crash scene.
+Earnhardt, Ron Hornaday Jr., Ricky Rudd, Ken Schrader, and Jeremy Mayfield were several of the drivers who escaped the crash scene.
 The race was red-flagged to allow for cleanup.